fineanmol/plant-tree/README.md

-🎍 Updated on Fri, 04 Jul 2025 20:03:26 GMT
+🌲 Updated on Sat, 05 Jul 2025 06:49:38 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Any fool can write code that a computer can understand."